allegroai/clearml-agent/README.md

 * Using the **'Reset'** action from the experiment right-click context menu in the ClearML UI - This will clear any results and artifacts the previous run had created.
-* Using the **'Clone'** action from the experiment right-click context menu in the ClearML UI - This will create a new ' Draft' experiment with the same configuration as the original experiment.
+* Using the **'Clone'** action from the experiment right-click context menu in the ClearML UI - This will create a new 'Draft' experiment with the same configuration as the original experiment.

 An experiment is scheduled for execution using the **'Enqueue'** action from the experiment right-click context menu in the ClearML UI and selecting the execution queue.

 See [creating an experiment and enqueuing it for execution](#from-scratch).

-Once an experiment is enqueued, it will be picked up and executed by a ClearML agent monitoring this queue.
+Once an experiment is enqueued, it will be picked up and executed by a ClearML Agent monitoring this queue.

 The ClearML UI Workers & Queues page provides ongoing execution information: